kyma-project/istio/docs/user/00-overview/00-40-overview-istio-setup.md

 # Default Istio setup

 This document provides an overview of the default setup for Istio.
 Kyma Istio Operator uses the [Istio library](https://github.com/istio/istio/tree/master/operator) for installing Istio.
-The module includes components like Istiod (Pilot) and Ingress Gateway, which are enabled by default.
+Within Kyma Istio Operator, components like Istiod (Pilot) and Ingress Gateway are enabled by default.

 ## Istio component-specific configuration